Deltaprintr/Rapid-Star/README.md

 * NC  – Only noncommercial uses of the work are permitted
 * SA  – Adaptations must be shared under the same terms

-Deltaprintr and Rapid Star is a trademark of Deltaprinter Inc. Other trademarks may be pending.
+Deltaprintr, Rapid Star and Rapid Feeder are trademarks of Deltaprinter Inc. Other trademarks may be pending.